gundurraga/TextAnalysis-API/docs/en/api_reference.md

 - `text_length`: The number of characters in the input text.
 - `language`: The detected language of the text (ISO 639-1 code).
-- `sentiment`: Object containing sentiment scores.
+- `sentiment`: Object containing sentiment analysis results.
-  - `positive`: Confidence score for positive sentiment (0-1).
+  - `label`: Either "positive" or "negative".
-  - `negative`: Confidence score for negative sentiment (0-1).
+  - `score`: Confidence score for the sentiment (0-1).
 - `is_offensive`: Boolean indicating whether the text is considered offensive.
 - `entities`: Array of named entities found in the text.
   - `name`: The text of the entity.